Let Your Major Find You

 - Who can I speak with to find out more about the majors I am considering?

 - What career opportunities will be available to me with this degree?

 - What kind of lifestyle do I want to have after college?

-Are you interested in either studying Economics or Environmental Studies?
-Check out these videos to hear from our students and faculty their thoughts on those programs.
+Are you interested in either studying Environmental Studies?
+Check out this video to hear from our students and faculty their thoughts on those programs.